 Depending on the chemical composition of the Hastelloy material, there are various grades of Hastelloy.
 Common Hastelloy metal grades are:

 - C-type Hastelloy materials

 - Hastelloy N

 Hastelloy B-type superalloys have a high percentage of nickel and molybdenum.
-B grade Hastelloy is known for withstanding extreme reducing environments.
+B-grade Hastelloy is known for withstanding extremely reducing environments.
 Some of the B-type Hastelloy materials are:

 B-2 Alloy (UNS N10665): B-2 Hastelloy material contains 65% nickel and 30% molybdenum.
 It also has a small percentage of carbon, iron, silicon, chromium, cobalt, manganese, and sulfur.
 B-grade alloy provides superior corrosion resistance to hydrochloric acids but is poor for oxidizing agents.

 B-3 Alloys (UNS N10675): This alloy provides excellent resistance against pitting corrosion and has superior thermal stability as compared to B-2 alloys.
 B-3 alloys have 65% nickel and 30% molybdenum in chemical composition with traces of chromium, cobalt, and manganese.